gergap/unittest/input.md

 Concept
 -------

-I developed this because there was no good ANSI based unittest framework available which fulfills my requirements.
+I developed this because there was no good ANSI C based unittest framework available which fulfills my requirements.

 This unittest framework is designed portable and small so that it works also